Anton-beep/distributed_calculations_go/README.md

 ![computingPowers](assets/computingPowers.png)

 # Tests
+You can find integration and unit tests in `calculationServer/tests` and `storage/tests`.\
 For storage testing database is required (see **Database Start** section), also do not forget to change `calculationServer/tests/config_test.go` and `storage/tests/config_test.go` to specify where is postgresql database, number of calculators, and secret key.\
 To run tests:
 ````shell